8 March 2012

 To mark a test session as shared, simply check the "Shared" option when creating it.

 You can also share an existing test session by clicking the "Share session" button when viewing the session.

 Once you start your shared session, others can join in, either by clicking the "Join session" button in JIRA or the Bonfire browser extension.

 Session activity from all participants is logged to the session, including issues raised, session notes and time spent testing.

-The ability to change the colour of Bonfire's screenshot annotations is one of the first feature requests we received.
-In Bonfire 2.0 we've added a simple colour palette to our screenshot tools.
+The ability to change the color of Bonfire's screenshot annotations is one of the first feature requests we received.
+In Bonfire 2.0 we've added a simple color palette to our screenshot tools.

 New look and feel – browser extensions